 Understanding the “Blank Spaces” on Our Maps

-by Slow Food Delta Diablo chapter leader Gail Wadsworth
+Jul.
+27, 2011by Slow Food Delta Diablo chapter leader Gail Wadsworth

 All communities are dynamic.
 But there are shifts in rural California that are unique among all agricultural states in the US.
 Recently, I heard Kathleen Merrigan (US Deputy Secretary of Agriculture) speak about the de-population of America’s rural regions and its results including: food insecurity, economic distress and community dissolution.
 This is the reality for much of rural America.
 Conversely, the Golden State is experiencing development in rural regions to the point that many, if not most, of our rural counties are no longer classified as “rural” by the federal government.